This book provides a wealth of information and a critically required framework for sustainable automobile policy development in major Asian countries.

 8. Role of Motor Inspection and Maintenance: Practices and Governance in Japan (Aki Suwa)

-9. Governance for Sustainable Automobile Future in Asia: Barriers and Enablers (Aki Suwa and Masahiko Iguchi)
+9. Governance for a Sustainable Automobile Future in Asia: Barriers and Enablers (Aki Suwa and Masahiko Iguchi)